Automating Sales Tax Exemption Certificate Management

 - Financial Penalties

-If you can’t produce a valid exemption certificate during a sales tax audit, your state may assess taxes owed, plus penalties and interest.
+If you can’t produce a valid sales tax exemption certificate during an audit, your state may assess taxes owed, plus penalties and interest.
 The fines can be substantial, especially if the oversight has been going on for a long time.

 - Reputational Damage